 OVERVIEW OF THE UNIFIED PLANNING WORK PROGRAM

-The Unified Planning Work Program (UPWP) identifies transportation planning and programming activities which are to be undertaken in the Capital District during the upcoming year.
+The Unified Planning Work Program (UPWP) identifies transportation planning and programming activities that are to be undertaken in the Capital District during the upcoming year.
 The intent of a comprehensive work plan is to coordinate all federally-funded transportation planning and transportation-related planning activities in the region.
-Such planning activities are assisted by several federal funding sources.
+Such planning activities are assisted by several federal sources of funding.
 These include:

 .
 Federal Highway Administration (FHWA): 1% Planning (PL), Statewide Planning and Research (SPR) funds and Surface Transportation Program (STP), Congestion Mitigation / Air Quality (CMAQ) or other capital funds committed to planning efforts in the Transportation Improvement Program; and,